|Index to this page|

 This image (courtesy of T.J.
 Kindt and J. E. Coligan) represents the structure of a class I histocompatibility molecule, called H-2K.
 Almost all the cells of an animal's body (in this case, a mouse) have thousands of these molecules present in their plasma membrane.
 These molecules provide tissue identity and serve as major targets in the rejection of transplanted tissue and organs.
 But tissue rejection is not their natural function.
 Class I molecules serve to display antigens on the surface of the cell so that they can be "recognized" by T cells.

-Humans synthesize three different types of class I molecules designated HLA-A, HLA-B, and HLA-C. (HLA stands for human leukocyte antigen; because the molecules were first studied on leukocytes).
+Humans synthesize six different types of class I molecules.
+However, we will examine only the three "major" ones: HLA-A, HLA-B, and HLA-C. (HLA stands for human leukocyte antigen; because the molecules were first studied on leukocytes).
 These differ only in their heavy chain, all sharing the same type of beta-2 microglobulin.
 The genes encoding the different heavy chains are clustered on chromosome 6 in the major histocompatibility complex (MHC).

 |Link to a discussion of the MHC of humans.|

 We inherit a gene for each of the three types of heavy chain from each parent so it is possible, in fact common, to express two allelic versions of each type.
 Thus a person heterozygous for HLA-A, HLA-B, and HLA-C expresses six different class I proteins.
 These are synthesized and displayed by most of the cells of the body (except those of the central nervous system).

 Although histocompatibility molecules were discovered because of the crucial role they play in graft rejection, clearly evolution did not give vertebrates these molecules for that function.
 So what is their normal function?
 The answer: to display antigens so that they can be "seen" by T lymphocytes.